 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Mar 14, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 14, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Trying to cut up your metal credit card, but not having any luck?

 A metal card won’t simply snap with a pair of scissors or fragment easily in a shredder.
 There have been various Reddit threads and FICO forums where cardholders shared tales of torching metal cards, throwing them in the fire, or using pliers to cut them up — with little success.

 So, how can you destroy a metal credit card once you’ve canceled the account or received a replacement, and keep it out of the hands of thieves?